We Used to Wait: Recording and production

 Like the rest of the album, "We Used to Wait" was mixed through vintage analog consoles in Montreal and New York by Craig Silvey.
 In an interview with Paul Tingen, Silvey provided additional information on the challenges with "We Used to Wait"; he stated that the massive number of individual tracks on the premixed recording, over thirty, and elements like the use of three drum kits, was particularly challenging to mix because of the complexity of the textures.

 Reception

 Rolling Stone named "We Used to Wait" the 5th best song of 2010.
 Not all reviews were positive: Pop Sugar's Thomas Britt stated the track was "mawkish" and "failed to take off."

 In 2017 Paste magazine named it number eleven of the best fifteen Arcade Fire songs and name the song the lynchpin of the entire Suburbs album.

 Covers

 On 20 October 2010, Mark Ronson and Business Intl, featuring Alex Greenwald on both vocals and the mandolin, and Rose Dougall on backing vocals, covered the song on Jo Whiley’s BBC Radio 1 show.
-The Drums also covered this song.
+The Drums covered the song in a "Brit-punky" style that "sounds nothing like the original."